Instability of the charged massive scalar field on the Kerr-Newman black hole spacetime: Klein-Gordon equation

-The new form of the radial equation (\ref{eq:radial_2_KNBH}) indicates the existence of two finite regular singularities associated with the two horizons $r_{+}$ and $r_{-}$, and a regular singularity at infinity, which implies that (\ref{eq:radial_2_KNBH}) is a confluent Heun-type equation.
-Let us transform this radial equation to a more suitable form, by defining a new radial coordinate $x$ related to $r_{+}$ and $r_{-}$ as
+This new form for the radial equation indicates the existence of two finite regular singularities associated with the two event horizons, $r_{+}$ and $r_{-}$, and an irregular singularity at infinity, which implies that Eq.~(\ref{eq:radial_2_KNBH}) is a Heun-type equation.
+Let us transform this radial equation to a more suitable form, by defining a new radial coordinate $x$, which is related to $r_{+}$ and $r_{-}$, as